ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/studio/server/cluster/cluster-observer.markdown

 {PANEL}
 **The Cluster Observer is a supervising component in the cluster.
-It monitors the nodes health and adjusts the nodes state in the the Database Group accordingly.**
+It monitors the nodes health and adjusts the nodes state in the Database Group accordingly.**

 For each database, it sets the node state within the Database Group, thus determining the Database Group Topology.